 Still, because there isn’t much in the way of concrete information about it, all we can do is speculate about the key Surface Laptop 2 details, like possible features, release date and price.
 We’d also like to come up with some sort of wish list.
 So, make sure you keep this page bookmarked, as we’ll update it with any relevant information that comes our way.

 - What is it?
 The would-be second Surface Laptop

 - When is it out?
-June 2018 at the earliest
+Probably around October 2018

 - What will it cost?
 Likely as much as – if not more than – the current model